 To build a collection of merit and significance, materials must be measured by objective guidelines.
 All acquisitions, whether purchased or donated, are considered in terms of the criteria listed below.
 An item need not meet all criteria to be acceptable.

-Materials selection is a discerning and deliberative process, involving general knowledge of the subject and its important literature, familiarity with the library’s collection, an awareness of bibliographies on the subject, and an understanding of the community’s needs and interests.
-There is no single standard that can be used to evaluate the numerous and varied types of material in the library’s collection; however, the following are general areas of consideration:
+Materials selection is a discerning and deliberate process, involving general knowledge of the subject and its important literature, familiarity with the library’s collection, an awareness of bibliographies on the subject, and an understanding of the community’s needs and interests.

 The library does not purchase textbooks or technical manuals for the benefit of a single individual.
 The collection is not developed to support academic study, but rather to serve as a supplementary resource for educational curricula.